Dynamics-and-Complexity-Group/quantum-dynamics/README.md

 ## Citation

 If you use this repository, please cite the associated manuscript.
-Once the paper is accepted, this README will be updated with the journal reference and DOI.

 For archival citation, please cite the Zenodo record associated with the GitHub release you used.

+Swetamber Das, Arghya Dutta; Dynamical system analysis of quantum tunneling in an asymmetric double-well potential; Physics Letters A, 589, 2026, 131794, https://doi.org/10.1016/j.physleta.2026.131794.

 ## Keywords